EWSimRacing/CrewChief_AppManager/README.md

 To remove Crew Chief Auto Manager from your system:

-1. Go to the folder where you unzipped the tool
+1. Go to the folder where you unzipped the tool.
-2. Double-click `Uninstall.bat`
+2. Double-click `Uninstall.bat`.
-3. Approve the admin prompt
+3. Approve the admin prompt.
-4. The scheduled task and log file will be removed automatically
+4. The scheduled task and log file will be removed automatically.

 You can now safely delete the folder.